nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   "Assignments", "WeeksPresent"} (Case-insensitive).
 * The CSV file must contain information about at least 1 person.
 * The data fields for Name, Email, Telegram, Github is compulsory.
-  * Do note that each of these field have their own restrictions [(refer above)](#i-classfa-solid-fa-user-plusi-adding-a-person-add)
+  * Do note that each of these field have their own restrictions.
+  [(refer above)](#i-classfa-solid-fa-user-plusi-adding-a-person-add)
+  * Do note that @ is a special character in Excel formula.
+Hence, if editing in Excel, please input "'@TELEGRAM" instead of "@TELEGRAM".
 * Tags format: enclose tag in square brackets ("[tag]").
 If a person has multiple tags, separate the tags within the same entry with commas. (e.g."[tag1],[tag2],[tag3].....")
   * Duplicate tags will be ignored. (e.g."[Group1],[Group1]" will be treated as "[Group1]")